django-cms/django-filer/docs/server.rst

 File Server Backends
 ====================

-..
-NOTE:: Please follow the instructions for setting up :ref:`permissions` first.
+.. note:: Please follow the instructions for setting up :ref:`permissions` first.

+.. warning:: Server Backends are experimental and the API may change at any time.

+.. warning:: Server Backends currently only work with files in the local filesystem.

 The private file view will serve the permission-checked media files by delegating to one of its server backends.
 The ones bundled with django-filer